PPKPIsTrying112/Emerlert/README.md

 - **TypeScript** - Type-safe development

 ### Third-Party Services
 - **Twilio** - Voice calls (Text-to-Speech).
-Chosen for its reliability and programmable voice API — a voice call carries more urgency and information density than a text, and Twilio's TTS handles the location readout without requiring the user to record anything.
+Chosen for its reliability and programmable voice API.
+A voice call carries more urgency and information density than a text, and Twilio's TTS handles the location readout without requiring the user to record anything.
 - **Nodemailer (Gmail SMTP)** - Email delivery for the map link and floor data.
-Gmail SMTP keeps the barrier to entry low for a prototype; the plan is to migrate to SendGrid for production-level deliverability.
+Gmail SMTP keeps the barrier to entry low for a prototype with the plan to migrate to SendGrid for production level deliverability.
-- **OpenWeatherMap API** - Real-time sea-level pressure data, which is the reference point the floor algorithm needs to be accurate regardless of weather conditions.
+- **OpenWeatherMap API** - Real time sea-level pressure data, which is the reference point the floor algorithm needs to be accurate regardless of weather conditions.
 - **Open Elevation API** - Ground elevation to separate building height from terrain height in the floor calculation.

 ## Key Features